-The hosts file is a file located on your computer that is used as a first point of lookup for DNS hostname resolution.
+The hosts file is a file located on your computer that is used as the first step in the DNS lookup process for DNS hostname resolution.

-A common use for making changes to this file is to test DNS changes before making them live on the Internet as well as setting up custom hostnames for local testing.
+A common use for making changes to this file is to test changes to DNS records before making them live on the Internet as well as setting up custom hostnames for local testing.

 The hosts file for Windows is located in

 In order to edit this file, you will need to do so as the local system administrator.
 This can be done by right clicking on the shortcut to your favorite text editor (which can be as simple as Notepad) and choosing the "Run as administrator" option.